Assume AI is “everywhere” - what still needs actual humans?

 • Taste, curation, and cultural leadership are social, not computational.

-• The more “infinite AI content” we have, the more valuable trusted human voices and brands become.
+• The more “infinite AI content” we have, the more valuable trusted human voices and brands become - a dynamic Ben Thompson at Stratechery has been mapping for years.

 Examples: